Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Comparison with analytical results

 \section{Comparison with analytical results}

 For comparison with analytic results we have chosen the flow

 in a Cartesian ($x,y,z$) domain, out of a family of three, introduced by \cite{Rob70}; see \cite{Rhetal14} for comparison.
 Here, $v_0$ and $w_0$ are constant prefactors and $k_0$ is the horizontal wavenumber of the flow.
-Under SOCA and for $\eta=\const$, we obtain, with averaging over $y$, for the coefficients of \Eq{eq:emf1}.
+Under SOCA and for $\eta=\const$, we obtain, with averaging over $y$, for the coefficients of \eq{eq:emf1},

 Figure~\ref{fig:coeffs} shows these profiles in comparison with the results of the test-field method applied in Cartesian geometry.
-To enable maximal agreement, the non-SOCA term $\uu'\times\bb'-\overline{\uu'\times\bb'}$ of \eqref{eq:testpr} was switched off in the code.
+To enable maximal agreement, the non-SOCA term $\uu^{\prime}\times\bb^{\prime}-\overline{\uu^{\prime}\times\bb^{\prime}}$ of \eq{eq:testpr} was switched off in the code.